<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 Bespoke or in-house database

-Tractivity's own product facts, current as of June 2026.
-Other platforms' capabilities are general-purpose and vary by tier and configuration; verify directly with each supplier.
+Tractivity's own product facts are current as at August 2026.
+Statements about the other platforms are based on publicly available information from each supplier's own documentation, reviewed August 2026; capabilities are general-purpose and vary by tier and configuration, so verify directly with each supplier.
 Sentiment tracking and detailed reporting depth for each tool are covered in the sections below.

 The seven alternatives